University of South Florida: Raymond James Stadium

 The USF football team plays at Raymond James Stadium, home to the NFL's Tampa Bay Buccaneers.
 USF is one of only five FBS teams to play in an NFL stadium (the others being Miami, Temple, Pitt, and UNLV).
-The stadium is located 13 miles away from the Tampa campus and has a capacity of more than 75,000 people, making it the largest in the American Athletic Conference, but seating for most games is limited to the lower bowl, cutting capacity to around 45,000.
+The stadium is located 13 miles away from the Tampa campus and has a capacity of more than 75,000 people, making it the largest in the American Conference, but seating for most games is limited to the lower bowl, cutting capacity to around 45,000.
 The student section at Raymond James is the largest in the conference with over 12,000 seats.

 Corbett Stadium

 The USF men's and women's soccer teams play at Corbett Stadium on the main campus in Tampa.
 The stadium has over 1,000 seats, plus standing room only space for over 2,000 more on the grassy berms that surround the field.
 Corbett Stadium opened in 2011 and replaced USF Track and Field Stadium as the home of the Bulls men's and women's soccer teams.
 Corbett Stadium also hosts the USF football team's annual spring game.
 It will be home to the women's lacrosse team when they begin play in 2024.